jeroenrinzema/BECM/README.md

 ## Element

 Elements are part of a block.
-These elements are concatenated with the block element seperated by a single underscore (`_`).
+These elements are concatenated with the block element separated by a single underscore (`_`).
 This isolates the child element and enables us to reuse it later on ([reusing/extending classes](#reusingextending-classes)).
-A element can contain other elements or mutations and so forth.
+An element can contain other elements or mutations and so forth.

 **Example**